4DimK/Prusa-MINI-bear-Z10-mod/README.md

 ## Print settings

-All parts are printed in PETG at 0.2mm layer height with the QUALITY profile @ MINI.
-The only applied changes to the default prifile (see [Print profiles](#Print-profiles)) are:
+Assuming a Prusa MINI(+) is used, all parts are printed in PETG with the `0.2mm QUALITY@MINI `profile.
+The only applied changes are:

 | setting | Value |
 |-------- | ----- |
 | Perimeters | 3 |
 | Infill density | 25% |

-The only exception from PETG is the printhead fan-shroud which is printed in ABS, using the same print settings.
+One exception from PETG is the print-head fan-shroud which is printed in ABS, using the same print settings.

 ## BOM